terraform-ibm-modules/terraform-ibm-vpc/examples/vpc/README.md

-address_prefixes_cidr     | The Address Prefix CIDRs of the VPC subnet_ids                | The IDs of the subnets subnet_detail_list        | A list of subnets containing names, CIDR blocks, and zones. subnet_zone_list          | A list containing cluster subnet IDs and subnet zones public_gateway_ids        | The IDs of the Public Gateways
+address_prefixes_cidr     | The Address Prefix CIDRs of the VPC subnet_ids                | The IDs of the subnets subnet_detail_list        | A list of subnets containing names, CIDR blocks, and zones. subnet_zone_list          | A list containing subnet IDs and subnet zones public_gateway_ids        | The IDs of the Public Gateways

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->